university-of-york/research-it-documentation/docs/source/using_viking/jobscripts_program_specific.rst

     ## Job Resource Interface Definition
     ##
     ## ncpus [integer(1)]:        Number of required cpus per task,
-    ##                            Set larger than 1 if you want to further parallelize
+    ##                            Set larger than 1 if you want to further parallelise
     ##                            with multicore/parallel within each task.
     ## walltime [integer(1)]:     Walltime for this job, in seconds.
     ##                            Must be at least 1 minute.